Republican Conservatives Are Right to Support Trump. Moderates Aren’t.

 I wrote a column in our most recent issue pondering why the Republican Party’s moderate wing has not broken ranks during the Trump administration.
-National Review’s Ben Shapiro writes a response to a completely different question than the one I asked.
+In the National Review, Ben Shapiro writes a response to a completely different question than the one I asked.
 “The reason that conservatives aren’t joining Democrats to stop Trump’s agenda,” he reasons, “is that Trump’s agenda is far more conservative than that of Democrats.”

 Well, yes, right.
 I have no curiosity about why conservatives have stuck to Trump.
 My curiosity is about the most moderate Republicans.
 That’s why I began my column addressing an argument by David Brooks, whom I identified as the Times op-ed page’s “ambassador from the center-right.”
 And that’s why the column again noted that it was describing “moderate Republicans,” and then again called them “Republicans who have shown a desire to move their party to the center,” and then restated the issue once again as, “The absence of Republican moderates, among both elected officials and intellectuals associated with the party, willing to openly join or work with the Democratic Party.”